manideep1116/Portfolio-Website/README.md

 # Portfolio-Website

-This is my personal academic portfolio website.Where, I have mentioned clearly about my experience, skills and project.
+This is my personal portfolio website.
+It includes details about my experience, skills, and projects.